k5jae/LILYGO-T-TWR-Plus-case/README.md

 * LILYGO-T-TWR-Plus-case-bottom_pogostick.stl
 * LILYGO-T-TWR-Plus-case-top_pogostick.stl

 The spacers are to hold the space for the missing PogoStick board, which will be available to program the T-TWR Plus.
+There have been good results using supports for counterbores which pop out with a small screwdriver.

 Note: The tolerances are fairly tight, so make sure you are using 0.2 mm layer height with high quality settings.

 Testing so far:
-* Prusa i3 MK3S with PLA and PETG, 100% infill, (supports only for counterbores which pop out with a small screwdriver)
+* Prusa i3 MK3S with PLA and PETG, 100% infill
+* Creality CR-6 SE with PLA

 ## Assembly Steps